wg-romank/sands-of-rust/README.md

 Field is packed into another texture and to compute state of next iteration we

-1. Decide what kind of neighboorhood we want to query based on time step T
+1. Decide what kind of neighboorhood we want to query based on time step `t`
 2. Query relative values for each pixel and pack them into a matrix
 3. Scan rules texture until we find first match with current neighboorhood
 4. Substitute current neighboorhood with values from yet another texture, that contains rule application result at the same offset as original rule.